MileHacker Logo

 • Prioritize locally owned restaurants, shops, and tour operators.

-• Consider a small donation to a museum or performing arts organization.
+• Consider a small donation to a institution or theater and dance organization.

 • When buying souvenirs, choose items crafted by local artisans.